Jwomack7512-bio/BobTheBuilder/docs/pages/backend/units.rst

 .. math::
     umol/(min*L)

 will return an error.
-As well as not putting the mathmatical notion back in its correct place (the division, multiplication, and parenthesis) or having any of the units not be the correct conversion type (i.e using volume units when you should be using temp).
+As well as not putting the mathematical notion back in its correct place (the division, multiplication, and parenthesis) or having any of the units not be the correct conversion type (i.e. using volume units when you should be using temp).

 Unit Definitions
 --------------------------
 Below are the unit definitions used in this application.
-The left hand side is the term that can be put into the application (parenthisis terms are alternat acceptable names) while the right side are the definition of the unit abbreviation.
+The left-hand side is the term that can be put into the application (parenthesis terms are alternat acceptable names) while the right side is the definition of the unit abbreviation.

 **Count**